Rangana Premaratne: Career

-Rangana began his career as a stage drama actor in the early 1980s acting in the famous stage-drama Sajan Nallathambi which was one of the first Sri Lankan plays to be a financial success.
-It was hugely popular, even playing in the Middle East to Sinhala audiences.
+Rangana began his career as a stage drama actor in the early 1980s acting in the famous stage-drama Sajan Nallathambi, one of the first financially successful Sri Lankan plays.
+Its popularity spread to the Middle East and Sinhala audiences.

-Rangana then stepped into the teledrama industry acting in the teledrama Gamana in 1987 directed by veteran K A W Perera.
-His maiden cinema appearance came through the blockbuster film Gini Avi Saha Gini Keli.
-Doing numerous roles in different dramas he became a significant icon in the country's teledrama industry.
+Rangana then stepped into teledrama acting in the teledrama Gamana in 1987.
+He first appeared in cinema in the blockbuster film Gini Avi Saha Gini Keli.
+He became a significant icon in the country's teledrama industry.
 His award-winning performance in the famous teledrama Manokaya in 1998 stands out on top of the major hits in the country's teledrama industry.
 In 1995, he acted in the serial Isurugira, which later represented Sri Lanka in the Golden Crest International Television Festival in Bulgaria (1995).
 In 1998, he won the award for Best Actor for his role in the popular television serial Manokaya.

-In 2001, Rangana expanded his career as a teledrama producer.
-Rangana got into producing with the popular teledrama Randunu in which he also played the main role of a politician.
+In 2001, Rangana began work as a producer with the popular teledrama Randunu, in which he also played the main role of a politician.
 The duo together produced six teledramas (2001–2007) which include award-winning dramas like Punchi Rala and Ruwata Ruwa.
 In 2002, he made triple roles in the serial Ruwata Ruwa, the first time in the Sri Lankan teledrama industry.
 He was later nominated at Sumathi Awards for the Best Actor as well.
-Again in 2017, he made the performance of another triple role (Panduka, Hapan, Bhee) in the science fiction tele series Lokantharayo.
+Again in 2017, he made the performance of another triple role (Panduka, Hapan, Bhee) in the science fiction television series Lokantharayo.